Magic Mountain (TV series): Production

 The series was produced in China, with both a Chinese and Australian English dub in mind.
 Much of the crew is Chinese.
 It was produced by the Australian Broadcasting Corporation, China Central Television and Southern Star Entertainment.
 Production took place between 1997 and 1998.
 The series has been dubbed into Spanish and Portuguese, Arabic and Hebrew, among many other languages.
 The program was also screened in the UK on Nick Jr, TVO in Canada, TVNZ 2 in New Zealand and TVP 1 in Poland.

 Summary

-Magic Mountain follows the adventures of four national but iconic creatures of China; Dragon, Lion, Panda and Tortoise – four friends having lots of fun with a little Dragon magic thrown in.
-Dragon lives in a cave, and is very wise, with magical powers that often get the others out of trouble.
-Lion is very playful, full of ideas and is constantly getting into mischief, Panda is a little bit vain, but still a likeable character who is quite smart, and Tortoise is a motherly figure, always looking out for the others and trying to help them.
+Magic Mountain follows the adventures of four creatures of China; Dragon, Lion, Panda and Tortoise.
+Dragon lives in a cave, and is wise, with magical powers that often get the others out of trouble.
+Lion is playful, full of ideas and is constantly getting into mischief, Panda is vain, but smart, and Tortoise is a motherly figure, always looking out for the others and trying to help them.
 These four creatures "enjoy wonderful times as they invent unusual games, play tricks on each other, and have exciting adventures as they explore their enchanting world."